artyom/rated/README.md

         Too Many Requests

-Notice how third request returns 429 because it exceeds default burst of 2 requests.
+Notice how the third request returns 429 because it exceeds a default burst of 2 requests.

 ## Custom per-key limits